ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

 {{/each}}
 ```

+Behind the scenes, what is happening is that the [route's controller](https://api.emberjs.com/ember/release/classes/Route/methods/model?anchor=setupController) receives the results of the model hook, and Ember makes the model hook results available to the template.
+Your app may not have a controller file for the route, but the behavior is the same regardless.

 Let's compare some examples using the model hook to make asynchronous HTTP requests to a server somewhere.

 ### Fetch example